iirisarri/UIMP-phylo_pipeline/README.md

 ## Multiple sequence alignment

 At this point, we will have one file per gene, containing all previous species plus *C. ermineus* we just added.
 Now, we will align each gene file separately.
 Ideally, nucleotides of protein-coding genes should be aligned at the codon level, using tools such as [TranslatorX](http://translatorx.co.uk/).
 For non-coding genes, nucleotides should be treated individually.
-For simplicity, we will just do this using mafft:
+For simplicity, we will just do this using [MAFFT](https://mafft.cbrc.jp/alignment/server/):
 ```
 for f in *.new.fas; do mafft $f > $f.mafft; done
 ```